D8-X/d8x-futures-node-sdk/doc/brokerTool.md

 <a name="BrokerTool"></a>

 ## BrokerTool
-<p>BrokerTool.
-Functions for brokers to determine fees, deposit lots, and sign-up traders.</p>
+<p>Functions for brokers to determine fees, deposit lots, and sign-up traders.</p>

 **Kind**: global class